 The site also offers a variety of mining pools to choose from - free of charge.
 One of the only drawbacks is that it struggles in the design department - the quality of the site still leaves some things to be desired.

-Probably the most well-known site on this list, Genesis Mining is a cloud mining company based in Hong Kong.
+Probably the best-known site on this list, Genesis Mining is a cloud mining company based in Hong Kong.
 They are very popular in the cryptocurrency world, mostly because of their mining services and innovative, state-of-the-art projects.

 Genesis Mining offers a wide assortment of mining plans, so you can choose one according to your preferences.
 They also have an option for you to make your own, custom plan, which is a nice added, individual need-driven feature.